-A rating interview between the analysts and senior management representatives or responsible stakeholders of the client company will be conducted at least once a year.
-Events or developments that have changed the risks which are relevant for an assessment of the company's creditworthiness may result in an adjustment of the rating.
+An optional rating interview between the analysts and senior management representatives or responsible stakeholders of the client company may be conducted once a year.
+Events or developments that have changed the risks, which are relevant for an assessment of the company's creditworthiness, may result in an adjustment of the rating.